KhaledMostafa990/react-myreads-project/README.md

 ### What I learned

-As begginer in using React I learned too much from diving deep with the declertive programming using map and filter, and this project also helped me a lot to get further in React fundementals faster through building a reusable components depending on the one parent app component.
+As beginner in using React I learned too much from diving deep with the declertive programming using map and filter, and this project helped me a lot to get further in React fundementals faster through building a reusable components depending on the one parent app component.

 ### Useful resources

-- The Developers friends which's we always have to return for them when we git stuck

 - https://www.w3schools.com/
 - https://developer.mozilla.org/en-US/